dreger/statflix/README.md

 # Statflix.rb
 A small Ruby script to aggregate your Netflix Recently Watched (RW) history.
-I've always wondered why Netflix didn't include a personal "account statistics" section, but this was my attempt at rolling my own.
+I've always wondered why Netflix didn't include a personal "account statistics" section, but this was my first attempt at rolling my own.

 ### How to use
 Just put your Netflix email and password into the appropriate fields and then run `ruby statflix.rb`.
 The script will print out everything that you've watched today and add together the sum of the time spent watching.